grannycart/subworld-shortstory1/rough-draft_from-typed-version.md

 Percy knew they had been tracking the contact long enough now that the chances that they just happened to be sharing the same heading were rapidly growing remote.
 Whoever the other vessel was, they were almost certainly tracking and trying to overtake the *Prospect*.
 Captain Percy did not like that.
 Being that the whole point of shipping goods with a cargo submarine was to avoid the attention of other vessels on the ocean, a cargo sub like the *Prospect* had very little chance of interacting with another vessel in what might be described as a 'friendly' way.
 Particularly if that other vessel was a surface vessel and not another cargo sub.

 "OK."
 Said Percy.
 "Shut down the radar Hemi.
 There's no reason we should make this easy for them.
 Keep trying to pick them up on sonar.
-Failing that, I'm sure we'll ger a visual on them soon than we would care for."
+Failing that, I'm sure we'll get a visual on them sooner than we would care for."

 "I estimate we will be able to see them by dawn."
 Said Hemi.

+[//]: # (Percy lowers the boat to decks-awash)

 Percy stepped up to the panel off to one side that controlled the trim tanks of the boat.
 She flipped a few switches and opened a valve.
 Far off in the innards of the *Prospect* she could hear water flowing through pipes.
 She kept her eye on the depth gauge and watched it rise two meters before she closed the valves to the trim tanks.